kaismic/Hitomi-Scroll-Viewer/README.md

 # Hitomi Scroll Viewer
-A viewer for viewing gallery images from [hitomi.la (NSFW)](https://hitomi.la) with features such as auto scrolling / auto page turning.
+A viewer for viewing gallery images from [hitomi.la (NSFW)](https://hitomi.la) with features such as auto scrolling / auto page turning

+Built using C# .NET 6, WinUI 3

 ## Preview
 <div>